Offers contained within this article maybe expired.

 Also, not all merchants require CIDs and some fraudsters can simply guess the three or four digit code so these security numbers aren’t full proof.

-The security code on your credit card could be located in a different place depending on the type of credit card that you have.
+The credit card security code on your credit card could be located in a different place depending on the type of credit card that you have.

 For American Express cards, as mentioned, the CID is a four digit code found on the front of the card, usually on the right side.

-But for other types of banks, typically you will find the security code on the back of the credit card.
+But for other types of credit card issuers, typically you will find the security code on the back of the credit card where you find other details like the expiration date.

-In a lot of cases, the security code will be directly to the right of where you would supply your signature and on some cards the three digit code will actually be inside the signature box.
+In a lot of cases, the security code will be directly to the right of where you would supply your signature and on some cards the three digit code will actually be inside the signature box/signature panel.

 Sometimes the credit card will actually spell out the words “security code” so that you know you are looking at your security code number but in other cases you may simply find a three digit code.